mehtab-alam/RSE-Parser/README.md

 I am including some different relative spatial locations for the sack of example like north of America, south america, south of the GERMANY, north-east belgium and north of the France etc. If we go to some of the examples in cities like north of montpellier and south paris.
 ```

+**Expected Running time duration**
+Expected running time of an example may be between 1-2 minutes.

 **Ouput**
 ![Example Output](example_rsi.png)